carbon-language/carbon-lang/clang/README.txt

  * -parse-print-callbacks doesn't print all callbacks yet.

- * -parse-print-ast isn't complete, it currently prints decls and stuff nested in parens.
-This will improve as more AST nodes are implemented.
+ * -parse-print-ast isn't complete.
+It will improve as more AST nodes are implemented.

  * -fsyntax-only is currently identical to -parse-noop.